SciCatProject/scicatlive/README.md

 the docker services are running, one can attach to it and start developing using all VSCode features, including version control and debugging.

+The [openapigenerator container](./services/backend/services/v4/services/openapigenerator) is used to generate SDKs for containers when in DEV mode and using the [V4 backend](./services/backend/services/v4).
+A script is provided to download the generated SDKs in the DEV environment, and each service that needs the SDKs has a script to install them as well, which can be executed running `generate_sdk` in the shell.
+The generation is based on the OpenAPI specification of the backend running in scicatlive (make sure to have the backend running whenever calling `generate_sdk`), so it is always up to date with the current state of the API, and it is generated in a way that allows to easily install it in the DEV environment.
+For more details see the [openapigenerator README](./services/backend/services/v4/services/openapigenerator/README.md), and for an example of how to use it, see the [frontend README](./services/frontend/README.md#dev-configuration).

 Please note that [entrypoints](#entrypoints) when `DEV=true` are only run when the component's container is created for the first time.
 This is done to avoid clashes with local changes.